mdsol-share/crichton/README.md

         Lint.validate args[:rd_file]
       end

-And you can invoke line with `bundle exec rake <resource descriptor file>`
+And you can invoke lint with `bundle exec rake <resource descriptor file>`

 ### Logging